-Fear of failure is common, but the reality is that failure is an inevitable part of life.
-Whether that’s a failure to complete a certain task or failure to meet a certain goal, we’d never get anywhere without failing along the way, The fact that you’re walking now – how many failures do you think that took when you were a munchkin?
+Fear of failure is common, but the reality is that it’s inevitable that we will fail sometimes.
+Whether we fail to complete a certain task or fail to meet a certain goal, we’d never get anywhere without failing along the way.
+The fact that you’re walking now – how many failures do you think that took when you were a munchkin?

 If you do fail at something, what’s the internal dialogue that starts going through your head?
 What are the feelings that go along with that?
 There might be guilt at having let others down.
-There may be embarrassment, or the failure might hit deeper and lead to shame.
-There may be self-criticism or even self-loathing.
+There may be embarrassment or self-criticism, or even shame or self-loathing.

 After the initial thinks and feels, what sticks around?
 Do you get stuck in the broken record of rumination?
 Or maybe you could do a post-mortem, figure out what went wrong, and use that knowledge to get moving again.
-An effective failure post-mortem is probably going to be focused on decisions, actions, and the role of external factors.
+An effective post-fail analysis is probably going to be focused on decisions, actions, and the role of external factors.

 Failure as a person

 Self-flagellation may feel well-deserved, but it’s not going to do much to serve you.
 Coming to the conclusion that you’re a terrible person, you always have been, and always will be, will just keep you stuck exactly where you are.
 Things like personality traits aren’t going to change no matter how many times you kick yourself, so that energy is better spent looking for a workaround, or changing your situation to make it less of an issue.

 The idea of failure as a person seems like it’s particularly common in anxiety disorders.
 But failing as a person is a pretty broad statement.
 What would failing as a person look like?
 Dying?
 Crawling into a hole and doing nothing until you die?
 Being tossed in jail and having the key thrown away?
 Is there anyone in particular that you could think of that has failed as a person?
 Personally, I don’t think failure as a person exists in any sort of objective sense.